Course Coordinator: Julio Szmuilowicz

 Course Leaders: see below

 Friday, 7:30 pm – 10:00 pm: October 27, November 24, 2017; January 26, February 23, March 23, April 27, May 25, 2018

 Registration limited to 50 participants.

-To illustrate and understand the topic, seven films will be screened on a Friday, commencing promptly at 19:30 at the Toronto Psychoanalytic Society, 40 St. Clair East, Suite 203.
-After a short break, the film’s discussant will present a formal paper that will lead the group into a general discussion.
+Cinema is an ideal way to explore the phenomenon of lying since we, as the audience, can witness, at one and the same time, the truth and the lie with their consequences.
+To illustrate and understand the topic, seven films will be screened on a Friday, commencing promptly at 7:30 pm at the Toronto Psychoanalytic Society, 40 St. Clair East, Suite 203.
+After a short break, the Film’s Discussant will present a formal paper that will lead the group into a general Discussion.

 |Date||Discussant||Film and Director|

 |October 27, 2017||Rex Collins||Leviathan (2014, 140 min)

 |November 24, 2017||Betty Kershner||The Clouds of Sils Maria (2014, 124 min)